 Now, of course, we would like to interpret the calculated Cohens Kappa coefficient.
 The table of Landis & Koch (1977) can be used as a guide.

 Therefore, the calculated Cohen's Kappa coefficient of 0.44 indicates moderate reliability or agreement.

 Weighted Cohen's Kappa

 Cohen's Kappa takes into account the agreement between two raters, but it is only relevant whether both raters measure the same or not.
 In the case of an ordinal variable, i.e. a variable with a ranking, such as school grades, it is of course desirable that the gradations are also considered.
 A difference between "very good" and "satisfactory" is greater than between "very good" and "good".

 To take this into account, the weighted kappa can be calculated.
 Here, the deviation is included in the calculation.
 The differences can be taken into account linearly or quadratically.

 Calculate Cohen's Kappa with DATAtab

-And now I'll show you how you can easily calculate the Cohen's Kappa for your data online with DATAtab.
+Now we will discuss how you can easily calculate Cohen's Kappa for your data online using DATAtab.

-Now you just have to click on the variables you want to analyze and the Cohen's Kappa will be displayed automatically.
-First you see the crosstab and then you can read the the calculated Cohen's Kappa coefficient.
-If you don't know how to interpret the result, just click on Interpretations in words.
+All you have to do is click on the variables you want to analyse and Cohen's Kappa will be displayed automatically.
+First you will see the crosstab and then you can read the calculated Cohen's Kappa coefficient.
+If you don't know how to interpret the result, just click on interpretations in words.